GABA

 GABA is sold as a dietary supplement in many countries.
-It has been traditionally thought that exogenous GABA (i.e. taken as a supplement) does not cross the blood–brain barrier, but data obtained from more recent research describes the notion as being unclear.
+It has been traditionally thought that exogenous GABA (i.e., taken as a supplement) does not cross the blood–brain barrier, but data obtained from more recent research (2010s) in rats describes the notion as being unclear.

 The carboxylate form of GABA is γ-aminobutyrate.

 Function

 Neurotransmitter

 Two general classes of GABA receptor are known: